ACP Sessions

 Interactive Behavior

-GoClaw surfaces those differently by channel:
+GoClaw surfaces Cursor’s interactive events differently by channel:

 • HTTP/Web UI shows interactive cards for questions and plan approval, plus rendered status cards for todo, task, and generated-image events